 ❓How to safely cut an acorn squash

-Start by thoroughly washing and drying the squash.
-Next, slice off the ends of the squash, removing about ½ an inch off of both ends.
+Next, slice off both the bottom end of the squash and the top end, removing about ½ an inch from both ends.
 This gives you a flat surface with which to work.

 Next place the squash with the flat end down.
 Slice from the stem end through the tip end.
-You may need to use a sawing motion, or use your other hand as a helper to press down and slice the squash in half.
+You may need to use a sawing motion or use your other hand as a helper to press down and slice the squash in half.

-Use a metal spoon to remove the seeds and the membrane.
 You can either compost the seeds or save them to roast.

 Now you'll have a vessel if you want to stuff your squash.
-You can stuff acorn squash with mixtures made of sausage, rice or other grains, veggies and more.
-You'll find ideas for stuffed squash in this collection of 17 Stuffed Squash Recipes.
+You can stuff acorn squash with mixtures made of sausage (like chicken sausage, turkey sausage, or Italian sausage) rice or other grains, veggies, and more.

 Use sliced squash in these recipes for Garlic Parmesan-Crusted Roasted Acorn Squash or Honey Balsamic Roasted Acorn Squash and Brussels Sprouts.